gregtandiono/OrgCommNodeK8/README.md

 # OrgCommNodeK8

-*despite having a `k8` in the name, this project does not actually utilize K8 orchestration.*
+*Despite having a `k8` in the name, this project does not actually utilize K8 orchestration.*

 Pre-requisites:
 - [NodeJS](https://nodejs.org/en/)